SuganyaNammalvar/Hospitality-Analysis/README.md

 # Recommendations:

-.ADR Stability: The Average Daily Rate (ADR) has stayed steady, showing a consistent pricing approach.
+.
+ADR Stability: The Average Daily Rate (ADR) has stayed steady, showing a consistent pricing approach.
 However, there’s an opportunity to use dynamic pricing based on weekdays and weekends.
 This could help increase revenue by adjusting prices according to demand.

 .
 Occupancy Rate: AtliQ Grands' properties maintain a solid occupancy rate of 57%, indicating effective room utilization.
 However, there's room to boost occupancy, particularly during off-peak periods, to further maximize revenue potential.

 .
 Average Rating: With an average guest rating of 3.62, AtliQ Grands is providing a positive guest experience.
 To keep this up, it’s important to continue improving service and listen to guest feedback to maintain and raise this rating.